Global Shield against Climate Risks

 Country-level Activities

-The Global Shield will provide support packages in several pathfinder countries through the implementation of In-Country Processes.
+The Global Shield provides financial protection support in several countries through the implementation of In-Country Processes.

 Read more